HORZ Leadership Institute NCW Logo

 WHO IS ELIGIBLE

 Anyone (18+) with a desire to improve the lives of children, families, and communities!
 This includes parents, grandparents, foster parents, single people, young adults, veterans, and community members.
 Participants must be interested in learning within a diverse cohort of local leaders.
+Acceptance into the program is not based on education, work experience, or immigration status.

 HOW TO APPLY

 Participants will be selected from a large pool of applicants based on those who have an interest in leadership, seek to improve the community for the sake of children and the next generation, and are interested in learning within a group of diverse leaders.
-Accepted applicants will be invited for an interview; class size is limited to 25.
+Accepted applicants will be invited for an interview; class size is limited to 30.

 CLASS SCHEDULE